MicrosoftDocs/winrt-api/windows.media.streaming.adaptive/adaptivemediasource_close_811482585.md

 ## -params

 ## -remarks
-Call this method wehn you are done with the adaptive media source, such as when switching to a different media source, to ensure that the resources are cleaned up and that network operations for this adaptive media source are stopped.
+Call this method when you are done with the adaptive media source, such as when switching to a different media source, to ensure that the resources are cleaned up and that network operations for this adaptive media source are stopped.

 ## -see-also